mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

   ```
 - [Typography] Change the default variant from `body2` to `body1`.
   A font size of 16px is a better default than 14px.
-  Bootstrap, material.io, and even our documentation use 16px as a default font size.
+  Bootstrap, material.io, and even the documentation use 16px as a default font size.
   14px like Ant Design uses is understandable, as Chinese users have a different alphabet.
   We recommend 12px as the default font size for Japanese.
 - [Typography] Remove the default color from the typography variants.